 Before you attempt to resolve an Illinois motorcycle accident case, we invite you to talk to our office for a comprehensive discussion of your legal rights.
 Our lawyers have successfully prosecuted motorcycle crash cases in many Illinois venues and are ready to do the same for you.
 Complete the online form here for a free review of your case.

 SCHAAFSMA VS. GONZALEZ; WILL COUNTY; $1,050,000 JURY AWARD

 The man died from injuries related to the crash.
-Representatives for the motorcyclist later brought action against the truck driver for negligence because, they claimed, he should have slowed down and yielded to the other driver.
+Representatives for the motorcyclist later brought an action against the truck driver for negligence because they claimed he should have slowed down and yielded to the other driver.

 They also sued the truck driver’s employer under vicarious liability because he was working at the time of the incident.
 Both defendants denied that they were at fault and argued that the motorcyclist was driving too fast.
 The opposing sides could not reach an agreement.
 Thus, the case went to trial where the jury awarded the plaintiff $1,050,000 for wrongful death damages.

 A motorcycle driver tried turning left through a lane to enter another when he was hit on his broadside by a truck, sending him to the ground.
 Complications from the incident would later lead to his death.

 He was survived only by his sister, and she eventually brought a wrongful death action on his behalf against the truck driver who hit him.
 The suit alleged, among other things, that the defendant was driving too fast and should have yielded to the motorcyclist.